asefatesfay/aws-ecommerce-platform/dsa-roadmap/05-sorting-algorithms/bucket-sort.md

 ## Comparison with Counting Sort

 Counting Sort is a special case of Bucket Sort where each bucket holds exactly one distinct value.
 Bucket Sort generalizes this to ranges of values and works for non-integers.

+## Typical Interview Use Cases

+- Uniformly distributed floats (often in [0, 1))
+- Distribution-sort discussions and assumption-based optimization
+- Conceptual follow-up when Counting Sort range is too large